mjkaufer/Messer/README.md

 ## Todo

-* Let user log in via terminal, perhaps using [this](https://github.com/flatiron/prompt) instead of REPL to obscure passwords
 * Track received messages from users, and give the user the ability to look at them with a command
 * Make a Messenger-esque UI in the terminal
 	* Using `blessed`